 What counts as Income?

 The Social Security Administration (SSA) counts wages, pensions, food and shelter as income.
 Income limits vary from state to state.
 Although you can receive benefits from both SSDI and SSI at the same time, the benefits you receive under SSDI will count against your income limits.
 Some of your income is not counted, such as the first $20 of income you receive each month, the first $65 you earn, and half the amount you earn over $65.
-Food stamps are not counted and neither is shelter you receive from a nonprofit organization.
+SNAP benefits (formerly food stamps) are not counted and neither is shelter you receive from a nonprofit organization.
 Home energy assistance is also not generally counted as income.
 The SSA will count part of your spouse’s income and resources when determining your eligibility for Social Security disability benefits.
 If you are not a citizen, all of your spouse’s income and resources are counted against your income limit.
 If you are not yet 18 years of age, part of your parents’ income and resources count against your income limit.
 Some wages and scholarships received by a student are excluded from the income limit.

 What counts as a Resource?

 Resources are basically anything you own, such as real estate, money in the bank, or securities.
 To qualify for Social Security disability benefits under SSI, you can own no more than $2,000 worth of resources if you are single, or $3,000 if you are married.

 However, Social Security excludes some property from your resource limit, including the home where you live and the real estate it sits on, life insurance polices with a face value of $1,500 or less, your car, burial plots for you and your immediate family, and burial funds of up to $1,500.

 There are other qualifying rules and exceptions that apply to eligibility for Social Security disability benefits, but those discussed here are the most common.